cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 .. important::

     EXAMPLE: *50*

 ======
 Weight
 ======

 The weight of the product.
-You can configure the units of weight measurement under :doc:`Settings → General <../../settings/general>`.
+You can configure the units of weight measurement under :doc:`Settings → General </user_guide/settings/general>`.
 By default, it is *lbs*.

 .. important::

     EXAMPLE: *20.25*

 .. note::

     The weight must be an integral number or a decimal fraction with no more than two decimal places.
+The fractional part is separated by a full point (``.``).

 ============
 Min quantity
 ============

-The minimum amount of this product that can be purchased.
+The minimum amount of this product that can be purchased in one order.

 .. important::